-- Effectively communicate your company’s narrative: Where the company is going, what it stands for and what challenges you’ve overcome and will face in the future.
+- Effectively communicate your company’s narrative.
+This includes where the company is going, what it stands for and what challenges you’ve overcome and will face in the future.

-Pro tip: Delivering effective feedback is a skill in itself.
+Top Tip: Delivering effective feedback is a skill in itself.
 It’s a subset of being an effective communicator in a leadership position, which requires productive listening, engaging body language, preparation, and more.
-To learn about the ins and outs of engaging with your employees in the most valuable way, read our guide on how to become an effective communicator in business.
+To learn about the ins and outs of engaging with your employees in the most valuable way, read our guide on how to become an effective communicator in business 👋.

 Former Ford president and CEO, Alan Mulally – the man credited as managing “one of the most impressive corporate turnarounds in history” – is a great example of someone who’s shown these qualities to great success.
 When asked by McKinsey to describe his leadership style, he said: